astropy/photutils/docs/photutils/segmentation.rst

 Getting Started
 ---------------

-The :func:`~photutils.segmentation.segment_properties` function is the primary tool for measuring the photometry, centroids, and morphological properties of sources defined in a segmentation image.
+The :func:`~photutils.segmentation.source_properties` function is the primary tool for measuring the photometry, centroids, and morphological properties of sources defined in a segmentation image.
 When the segmentation image is generated using image thresholding